dominic330/weewx-Weather34/README.md

 Make setting entries in the easyweathersetup.php page and SAVE.
 The next time you run it, use the password you set in the step above.
 Repeat running easyW34skinSetup.php until the main screen appears as you like it.

-# Diagnostics

-A new utility diags.php was added to the distribution.
-It is useful for checking the installation of the WX-HWS template and showing (safely) the current settings.php/settings1.php file contents for debugging.
-Note: the entries for $password, $db_user, $db_pass are replaced with '********' to avoid unwanted disclosure of private information.

-    run diags.php?show=info on your website to show the key info about the WX-HWS installation and required PHP function status run diags.php?show=settings on your website to safely show the current settings.php and settings1.php contents

 # License

 Copyright (c) 2016-2019 by Brian Underdown (https://weather34.com)